paracorde/awesomedots/README.md

 awesomewm dots

-my dots are managed by a dinky little script so everything's a jinja template or just gets symlinked to their proper place so that's why this thing looks a bit weird
+my dots are managed by a dinky little script so everything's a jinja template or just gets symlinked to their proper place so that's why this thing looks a bit weird as always, very much taken from elenapan's amazing rices, just rewritten to be something more in my tastes

 rice demo vid